 Gonarezhou landscapes are dominated by impressive sandstone cliffs, various seasonal pans and the large Save, Mwenezi and Runde rivers – which feature wide beds, dense riverine forest and steep rocky gorges with waterfalls and pools.
-The spectacular Chilojo Cliffs on the Runde River is a much sought-after site for tourists, and has become the most-photographed feature of the park.
+The spectacular Chilojo Cliffs on the Runde River is a much sought-after site for tourists and has become the most-photographed feature of the park.

 Then, just after the area was declared a national park in 1975, civil war broke out, and soldiers treated the national park as their pantry, making snares from the fence wire.
-To add to the destruction, almost 10,000 elephants were culled by the authorities over the course of 20 years, out of concern for the habitat.
+To add to the destruction, almost 10,000 elephants were culled by the authorities over 20 years, out of concern for the habitat.
 The national park is surrounded by trophy hunting blocks and poor communities desperate for protein.
-Poaching by community members using snares and poisoning used to be rife inside the park and trophy hunters would routinely bait predators and elephants out of the park, to be shot.
+Poaching by community members using snares and poisoning used to be rife inside the park, and trophy hunters would routinely bait predators and elephants out of the park, to be shot.

 Born from that cauldron of fire, present-day Gonarezhou is well-managed, with steadily-increasing wildlife populations and local community involvement.
-That said, the park faces enormous pressures, and a strong growth in tourism support will ensure that this iconic Zimbabwean gem will survive mounting human pressures.
+That said, the park faces enormous pressures, and strong growth in tourism support will ensure that this iconic Zimbabwean gem will survive mounting human pressures.

 The current tourism facilities inside Gonarezhou National Park are geared towards the self-catering and adventure traveller, and range from extremely remote wilderness camping sites with no facilities to comfortable fully-equipped self-catering chalets.
-For a comprehensive list of facilities, and to book your Gonarezhou adventure go to this website page and to view and download a map of the park click here.
+For a comprehensive list of facilities, and to book your Gonarezhou adventure, go to this website page and to view and download a map of the park click here.

 There are currently no luxury safari lodges inside the national park, but bordering the unfenced park boundary to the north is the luxurious Chilo Gorge Safari Lodge.
-This must-visit lodge enjoys spectacular views over the Save River and into the park, and is a short game drive away from some of the best game-viewing areas in the park.
+This must-visit lodge enjoys spectacular views over the Save River and into the park and is a short game drive away from some of the best game-viewing areas in the park.